UNCOVER: Illuminating the Early Universe -- JWST/NIRSpec Confirmation of $z > 12$ Galaxies: Data

-For the analysis in this Letter, we use an updated version of the \citet{Furtak2023} analytic strong lens model of Abell~2744.
-This version\footnote{The \texttt{v1.1} deflection maps are publicly available in the UNCOVER website \url{https://jwst-uncover.github.io/DR1.html\#LensingMaps}.} (\texttt{v1.1}) includes one additional multiple image system in the northern sub-structure, and more importantly, an additional spectroscopic redshift in the north-western sub-structure from new VLT/MUSE observations of the cluster \citep{Bergamini2023b}.
+For the lens model, we use an updated version of the \citet{Furtak2023} analytic model of Abell~2744.
+This version\footnote{The \texttt{v1.1} deflection maps are publicly available on the UNCOVER website \url{https://jwst-uncover.github.io/DR1.html\#LensingMaps}.} includes one additional multiple image system in the northern sub-structure, and more importantly, an additional spectroscopic redshift in the north-western sub-structure from new VLT/MUSE observations of the cluster \citep{Bergamini2023b}.
 These improvements bring the lens plane image reproduction root-mean-square (RMS) of the model down to $\Delta_{\mathrm{RMS}}=0.51\arcsec$.